hikalium/workspotter/README.md

 # workspotter
 Job matching system based on rating for skills.

-This project has been made for #hackerwars5 hackathon and won first prize.
+This project has been made for #hackerwars5 hackathon and won the first prize.

 ## Test
 ```